LucasAmos/lucasamos.dev-next/src/posts/automatedrelease.md

 }
 ```

-The only remaining config left was to create a **release** script in the **package.json** files to ensure that releaseit first ran on the package and then at the top level of the monorepo
+The only remaining config left was to create a **release** script in the **package.json** files to ensure that release-it first ran on the package and then at the top level of the monorepo

 ### Top level package.json